USS Artemis (SP-593): Conversion to a warship

 Over the next week, Artemis remained at the Shewan yard, undergoing the modifications necessary to convert her from a peacetime cruising yacht to a diminutive man-of-war – such alterations as the installation of gun mounts and magazines, the fitting-out quarters for officers and men, and the overhauling of her boilers and machinery.
 During that time, Capt.
-McCully twice visited the ship (on 18 and 24 October) to check personally the progress of the work.
+McCully twice visited the ship (on 18 and 24 October) to check the work's progress.
 On 1 November, Artemis shifted to the New York Navy Yard where she received her main battery of two 3 inch guns.
-Two days later, she stood out of New York harbor with the French subchaser SC-S5 in tow, bound for Bermuda.
+Two days later, she stood out of New York Harbor with the French subchaser SC-S5 in tow, bound for Bermuda.

 Proceeding to Europe

 Artemis' initial mission was a part in the operation of towing ten 110 ft subchasers – built in American boatyards for the French government – from New York City to Leixoes, Portugal.
 Each chaser was assigned to a converted yacht which would tow and maintain her.
 Artemis towed her 70 LT charge – SC-65 – to Bermuda where she arrived on 9 November to coal ship and provision.

-Artemis stood out of Grassy Bay on 18 November, and, three hours out picked up a towline from Hannibal that would pull her for over three days.
+Artemis stood out of Grassy Bay on 18 November and, three hours out, picked up a towline from Hannibal that would pull her for over three days.
 The plans had called for the chasers to depart after the converted yachts had left, overhauling the latter at their best economical speed.
 After effecting a rendezvous, the yachts were to tow the chasers as far as the Azores.
 Unfortunately, bad weather interfered.